jallen2281/GreenBeanify/README.md

 ### Status
 - Alpha-level application.
 Use at your own risk.
 YMMV
 - Currently only supports gea-plugin-laundry devices.
-- The subscription/POST functionality has not been implimented yet.
+- The subscription/POST functionality has been only partially implimented.
 - Currently only supports read functions.

 ### Installation instructions